beatrice57/ppche2-2025/lemmatization-related/patch/tools/README-instructions.rst

 ===============
 Apply the patch
 ===============

+* Note how the structure of the lemmatization-related/data directory corresponds to the directory structure of the release.
+In particular, where the release directory has "parsed", the patch directory has "patching".

 * Put the verticalized files that you just created in the previous step (the input for the patching process) in the appropriate subdirectories